Exploring Professional Responses to Child Neglect

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.

-Social Workers: Telehealth Certification Institute, LLC, #1609, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-Telehealth Certification Institute, LLC maintains responsibility for the program.
-ASWB Approval Period: 05/02/2021 – 05/02/2024.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Socials workers will receive 2 ethics continuing education clock hours.
+Social Workers: Telehealth Certification Institute LLC, #1609, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved as ACE providers.
+State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
+Telehealth Certification Institute LLC maintains responsibility for this course.
+ACE provider approval period: 05/02/2021 – 05/02/2024.
+Social workers completing this course receive 2 ethics continuing education credits.

 Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0435.
 Approval renewal date: 2/28/2023

 Addiction Professionals: Telehealth Certification Institute is an approved provider of continuing education by NAADAC, The Association for Addiction Professionals, provider #193104.
 Full attendance is required; no partial credit will be awarded for partial attendance.

 Psychologists: Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Telehealth Certification Institute LLC maintains responsibility for this program and its content.